rhodey/ScienceBox/README.md

 ScienceBox
 =================

-ScienceBox is a box for doing science.
+ScienceBox is a box for doing science, designed and built during Science Hack Day SF 2013.

 Architecture
 ------------------------